Configuring GitLab Runner on OpenShift

 Register GitLab Runner with an external URL that points to an IP address

 If the runner cannot match the self-signed certificate with the hostname, you might get an error message.
-This can happen when the GitLab self-managed instance is configured to be accessed from an IP address instead of a hostname (where ###.##.##.## is the IP address of the GitLab server):
+This issue occurs when you configure GitLab self-managed to use an IP address (like ###.##.##.##) instead of a hostname:

 [31;1mERROR: Registering runner... failed [0;m [31;1mrunner[0;m=A5abcdEF [31;1mstatus[0;m=couldn't execute POST against https://###.##.##.##/api/v4/runners: